Coming back to live and work in Sierra Leone has been an absolute dream. Working for King’s with such amazing people is both inspiring and exciting.

 I am passionate about mental health and the highlight of working in Sierra Leone has been collaborating with our local partners.
 It’s such an exciting time to be working alongside enthusiastic people who are dedicated to strengthening and integrating the mental health system.

-Natalie Mounter, IPC Nurse Mentor
+Natalie Mounter, Nurse Coordinator

 It has been a long-standing goal for me to work in global health and contribute to health system development.
 Working with KSLP has enabled this ambition to become a reality.
 It has been immensely rewarding working in partnership with hospital staff and it is a privilege to work with such a motivated team of people.